hyperledger-archives/grid-rfcs/0000-catalog.md

 This RFC proposes a generic implementation for a Hyperledger Grid *Catalog*.
-The implementation of *Catalog* will materialize as an assortment of grid products that can be shared with one or more organizations, as well as implementaion of catalog related functions.
+The implementation of *Catalog* will materialize as an assortment of grid products that can be shared with one or more organizations, as well as implementation of catalog related functions.
 The Catalog on grid will contain 5 fields.
 A **catalog_id**, a **catalog_owner**, an **expiry_date**, a **Name** for the catalog, and a repeated field of PropertyValues for custom fields.